Arzoo-dev/PropertySimilarity_v1/api/README.md

 docker build -t property-api-lightweight -f RunPodsModel/api/Dockerfile .
 ```

+#### Key Features of the Docker Image:

+- CUDA 11.8 with cuDNN for GPU acceleration
+- Multi-stage build for smaller final image
+- OpenCV system dependencies pre-installed
+- tqdm, matplotlib, pandas, and other data science packages included
+- Extended timeout and retry settings for large package downloads
+- Comprehensive verification steps to ensure all packages are installed correctly

 ### Run with different model loading options:

 #### 1. Run with mounted model weights: